AlessioC31/ds_homework1/README.md

 ```

 ## Protocol Buffers
 **Protocol Buffers** is a language agnostic method of serializing structured data.
 It was developed and internally used by Google since 2001.
 In 2008 Google made it open source.
 It is based on an Interface Description Language (the .proto file) and a tool (protoc) which is used to generate source code for different programming languages that enables the usage of Protocol Buffers via defined API.
-Protocol Buffers is a binary format, so it is not human-readable and not self-describing, but it uses way less data than the JSON and XML.
+Protocol Buffers is a binary format, so it is not human-readable and not self-describing, but it uses way less data than JSON and XML.

 Basic .proto example: